 Vroom’s approach regarding employee motivation theories is relatively simple for most small-business owners.

-Douglas McGregor expressed two distinct views of the human being based on the participation of workers.
+Douglas McGregor expressed two distinct views of the human being.
 The first is basically negative which is labeled as Theory X, and the other is basically positive and labeled as Theory Y. Based on their nature or characteristics, they need to be managed accordingly.

 - Theory X: These people are lazy and focused on themselves.
 They benefit from top-down leadership and expectations.
 This traditional view of the workforce holds that workers are inherently lazy, self-centered, and lacking ambition.